 For those that have decided to stay around and wait out the storm Florence’s center may linger for another whole day along coastal North and South Carolina.
 Already in New Bern, North Carolina rescuers had rescued more than 200 people from rising waters by midmorning Friday, but about 150 more had to wait as conditions worsened and a storm surge reached 10 feet, officials said as they told residents to wait in rooftops for rescue.

-She just made landfall but already the numbers flooded in, and they didn’t appear good.
+She just made landfall but already the numbers flooded in, and they didn’t appear good save the lower wind speeds.
 By Friday morning, Florence already had knocked out power to over 500,000 customers in North and South Carolina.
 She’s forced 25,000 people into emergency shelters across the Carolinas along with cancelling over a thousand flights across the Eastern seaboard.

 Freshwater flooding classified by the weather center as “catastrophic” is expected over portions of the Carolinas.
 The center went on to say, “On the forecast track, the center of Florence will move further inland across extreme southeastern North Carolina and extreme eastern South Carolina today and Saturday.”

 Florence will then move generally northward across the western Carolinas and the central Appalachian Mountains early next week.
 Gradual weakening is forecast later today and tonight.
 Significant weakening is expected over the weekend and into early next week while Florence moves farther inland.

 As the storm slowly churned toward shore, people who chose not to evacuate got caught in the floodwaters.
 They tried desperately to return to their homes as the Neuse River overflowed its banks.
 The North Carolina city of New Bern’s emergency management tweeted to its residents early Friday morning, “We have 2 out-of-state FEMA teams here for swift water rescue.
 More are on the way to help us.
 WE ARE COMING TO GET YOU.”